Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Foreign exchange rates explainedThe exchange rate determines how much one country’s currency is worth in another currency.
 When a country’s currency is strong, it will yield more money when exchanging it in a country with a weak currency.
 The euro’s exchange rate is flexible, which means it can change from moment to moment.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

-Options for sending money to Belgium from New Zealand
+Options for sending money to Belgium from South Africa

 - Bank transfers.
-Any major New Zealand bank can easily transfer euros overseas for you.
+South African banks can easily transfer euros overseas for you.

 - Online money transfer providers.
 There are plenty of reliable online providers offering affordable transfers.

 - Cheques.
 International cheques provide safe and secure transfers but are quite slow.

 - Money transfer companies with cash pickup options.
 Western Union and MoneyGram are the two largest operators of worldwide transfer networks.